 You could also look out for great bonuses that you might want, including:

 - Corner rounders and paper cutters: Every teacher knows that these stationary items come in very handy when laminating.
-Some models, such as the ABOX A4 Laminator (my top pick!), come with these included.
+Some models come with these included.

 - Carry handles: Thinking you’ll carry it to and from school regularly?
 Consider getting one with a carry handle, such as the Scotch TL1302VP (reviewed above).

 - Included lamination pouches: To laminate paper, you need lamination pouches (3 mil(limeter) or 5 mil sizes).
 You can get them from Amazon or your local stationery store.
 Some laminators also include a sample pack in the box.